bernicecarbaugh/my-first-webpage/README.markdown

 #### By Bernice Carbaugh

 ## Description
 These are the first web pages I'm creating for my Epicodus Intro to Programming class.
-This is just the first week, and these web pages are to practice basic HTML, Markdown, Git / GitHub.
+This is just the first week, and these web pages are to practice basic HTML, CSS, Markdown, Git / GitHub.

 ## Setup / Installation Requirements
-Open the HTML files on your browser
+Open the files on your browser

 ## Known Bugs
 None